itamarcu/Uni_Chess_Project/readme.txt

 When we ran tests in the nova server through MobaXTerm, we encountered one bug we couldn't solve - the application kept crashing after showing message boxes, due to some SDL/X11 issue.
 Since we didn't manage to fix this in time, we added a workaround - you can run the program with the "-m" mode and it will avoid using message boxes.
+The total number of slots can be redefined inside ChessGui.h, in the "define" section.

 Usage: